webforj/webforj-documentation/docs/getting_started/Templates/hello_world.md

 """)
 ```

 This is the inline CSS that will be applied to your application.
-Feel free to continue adding to this section, or create a separate stylesheet using [this page](../../styling/getting_started.md) as a reference.
+Either continue adding to this section, or create a separate stylesheet using [this page](../../styling/getting_started.md) as a reference.